Background

 Prognosis

-The prognosis is good with identification and avoidance of the offending agent.
-Most commonly, phytophotodermatitis is a localized cutaneous phenomenon resulting initially in a burning sensation, which may be followed acutely by erythema and blistering.
-Eventually, the affected sites may desquamate and develop permanent hyperpigmentation or hypopigmentation.
-However, scarring is rare.
+With identification and avoidance of the offending agent, the prognosis for patients with PPD is good.
+Most commonly, PPD is a localized cutaneous phenomenon that initially gives rise to a burning sensation, which may be followed acutely by erythema and blistering.
+Eventually, the affected sites may desquamate and show permanent hyperpigmentation or hypopigmentation.
+Scarring, however, is rare.

 Patient Education

-Reassure the patient that phytophotodermatitis is a self-limited problem that resolves with removal of the offending agent.
+It is important to reassure patients that PPD is a self-limited problem that resolves with removal of the offending agent.

 -

-A 37-year-old white woman presented to the clinic complaining of a rash on the medial part of her right thigh and left arm that was acquired after clearing some weeds in her yard.
-A phototoxic combination of sunlight and a psoralen-containing plant produced this bizarre linear vesicular eruption.
+37-year-old White woman presented to clinic complaining of rash on medial part of right thigh and left arm that was acquired after clearing some weeds in her yard.
+Phototoxic combination of sunlight and psoralen-containing plant produced this bizarre linear vesicular eruption.

 -